alex-way/universal-changesets/README.md

 - [x] Add support for creating a new changeset
 - [ ] Plugin support for reading/writing the version to/from a file
-  - [ ] Maybe allow the cli itself to install & manage plugins? `changeset plugin install <plugin-name>`
+  - [x] Maybe allow the cli itself to install & manage plugins? `changeset plugin install <plugin-name>`
 - [ ] Add support for publishing a changeset
-- [ ] Add support for parsing the current version from one of the supported project files
+- [x] Add support for parsing the current version from one of the supported project files
 - [ ] Add support for creating and amending a `CHANGELOG.md` file
+- [ ] Add a command to preview the `CHANGELOG.md` file prefix before publishing. `changeset preview`
 - [ ] Add support for consuming changesets and updating the version in supported project files:
   - [x] Unsupported project files (`.changeset/version` file)
   - [ ] pyproject.toml